You usually want to make a "safe"

 their contract.

-short-trump hand (usually dummy) to be short in another suit.
-You can almost see dummy's singleton club after this
+expect the short-trump hand (usually dummy) to be short in another suit.
+You can almost see dummy's singleton

 West East